a11yproject/a11yproject.com/CONTENT_STYLE_GUIDE.md

 ### Gender

-Use "they" when discussing an individual unless they have made their preferred gender known.
+Use "they" when discussing a person unless they have made their preferred gender known.

 ### Ableist language

 Avoid using ableist language, unless quoting in context.
 Ableist language uses words or phrases that have a negative connotation for people with disabilities.

-Don't describe an individual as having a disability unless it is relevant to the point you are trying to make.
+Don't describe a person as having a disability unless it is relevant to the point you are trying to make.
 When discussing an individual, use the term they choose to self-identify with.

 #### Further reading